 Usually, this is just plot necessity (especially on comedy shows).
-After all, a High School Hustler could hardly get anything done if the teachers kept their eyes open, and if the parents were vigilant; being told that You Are Grounded would wreck the plot.
+After all, a High-School Hustler could hardly get anything done if the teachers kept their eyes open, and if the parents were vigilant; being told that You Are Grounded! would wreck the plot.

 But on a handful of drama shows, there's a real venom to it.
 Radio Free Roscoe is about a group of heroic teens who defy a tyrannical school administration.
-On a smaller scale, Degrassi The Next Generation has episodes where it is implied that stealing school property is no big deal, but it's disgraceful to inform on the thief.
+On a smaller scale, Degrassi: The Next Generation has episodes where it is implied that stealing school property is no big deal, but it's disgraceful to inform on the thief.

 This is also common when adults are told something is happening, but simply don't believe it, resulting in a Cassandra Truth.
-The logical extreme of this trope is There Are No Adults.

 This trope often gives the impression that only teens or younger kids are capable of saving the world and stuff.
 The problem with this is that it implies that there's no point in telling adults about your problems because they'd either disbelieve you or be too useless to help.

 However, this trope can occasionally be used in a more mature fashion to demonstrate a moral about growing up and realizing that adults — even your own parents — are not all-powerful.
 This is especially common in military or war-themed shows and literature, where the point is that adults are ultimately unable to protect the younger generation.
 This version is, unfortunately, often Truth in Television.
 Another interpretation of this is merely that the adults who can help won't because the dilemma's solution (at least the obvious and often more exciting one) would pretty much wind up breaking several laws and safety codes.
 This can be especially true in a lot of shows involving the police or military; the ones who strictly adhere to code are always shown incompetent whereas the ones who break code are the competent ones.
 It may be a good way to teach that you can't solve all your problems by just asking the grown-ups to help.